 The purpose of this paper is to examine the potential impact of vocational/technical education in developing a culture of enterpreneurs aimed at reducing unemployment among Nigerian youths.
-It seeks to assess how the training and skills acquired rom vocational/technical education can provide the necessary platform to promote enterpreneurship as well as reduce unemployment.
+It seeks to assess how the training and acquired rom vocational/technical education can necessary platform provide to enterpreneurship as well as reduce unemployment.
 It is believed that vocational/technical education hold the key to national development.
-How can youths be empowered to acquire skills and ideas to reduce the present mismatch between labour demands and employability of Nigerian youths.
+How can youths empowered to acquire skills and ideas to reduce the present mismatch between labour demands and employability of Nigerian youths.
 This paper seeks to define the concept of enterpreneurship, examine some of the factors that promote unemployment, assess governments' efforts at reducing unemployment and the potential impact of vocational/technical education in promoting enterpreneurship.
 It concludes by proposing some strategies that can sustain an enterpreneural culture and reduction in youth unemployment.

-5 RESEARCH METHODOLOGY
+III.
+RESEARCH METHODOLOGY